waimea-cfitzsimmons/300dtd-assessment/docs/Development.md

 Made prototype and refining it

-Ran into problems with the UI design and how it all interacts
+Ran into problems with the UI design and how it all interacts.
+The UI was clunky and felt like a maze to navigate.
+User feedback also confirmed this.
+Main cause of problem is the transition from the character/campaign list to the users page.

 ![Alt text](images/old-layout.png)